src/regex

 Deprecated: use match(string, Regex2, var RegexMatch2) instead

-func re(s: static string): static[Regex] {.inline,
+func re(s: static string): static[Regex] {.

 ...deprecated: "use re2(static string) instead".}